ethereum/ethereum-org/views/content/greeter.md

 #### Getting other people to interact with your code

-In order for other people to run your contract they need two things: the address where the contract is located and the ABI (Application Binary Interface) which is a sort of user manual, describing the name of its functions and how to call them to your JavaScript console.
-In order to get each of them run these commands:
+In order for other people to run your contract they need two things: the `Address` where the contract is located and the `ABI` (Application Binary Interface) which is a sort of user manual, describing the name of its functions and how to call them to your JavaScript console.

+To get the `Address`, run this command:

+    greeter.address;

+To get the `ABI`, run this command:

     greeterCompiled.greeter.info.abiDefinition;
-    greeter.address;

-If you compiled with the [browser-based tool](https://ethereum.github.io/browser-solidity/), you can get the ABI from the fields for the `greeter` and `mortal` contracts labeled "Interface".
+**Tip:** If you compiled the code using [Remix](https://remix.ethereum.org), the last line of code above won't work for you!
+Instead, you need to copy the `ABI` directly from Remix, similar to how you copied the compiled **WEB3DEPLOY** code.
+On the right pane, click on the **Details** button and scroll down to the **ABI** textbox.
+Click on the copy button to copy the entire ABI, then paste it in a temporary text document.

 Then you can instantiate a JavaScript object which can be used to call the contract on any machine connected to the network.
 Replace 'ABI' (an array) and 'Address' (a string) to create a contract object in JavaScript: